looker/lookerbot/README.md

 # Lookerbot for Slack

-A bot for [Slack](http://slack.com) that integrates with [Looker](http://looker.com) to make sharing data in your organization easier!
+Lookerbot for [Slack](http://slack.com) integrates with [Looker](http://looker.com) to allow you to query all of your data directly from Slack.
+This enables everyone in your company to share data easily and answer data-driven questions instantly.
+Lookerbot expands Looker URLs in channels and allows you to create custom commands for running saved queries.

+For a free trial of Looker go to [looker.com/free-trial](http://looker.com/free-trial).

 ### Requirements